Wind power in Wyoming: History

-At the end of 2013 Wyoming had the highest per capita wind power capacity.
+At the end of 2013, Wyoming had the highest per capita wind power capacity.

-The first two wind turbines in Wyoming were constructed in Medicine Bow on September 4, 1982, by the National Aeronautics and Space Administration and the United States Department of Energy.
-The wind turbines were the largest in the U.S. The two turbines included the WTS-4 at 391 feet tall, and the MOD-2 at 350 feet tall.
+The first two wind turbines in Wyoming were constructed in Medicine Bow on September 4, 1982, by NASA and the United States Department of Energy.
+The turbines were the largest in the U.S. The two turbines included the WTS-4 at 391 feet tall, and the MOD-2 at 350 feet tall.
 Mayor of Medicine Bow Gerald Cook held an event with 500 residents at the construction site and declared September 4 "Wind Turbine Day."

-Wyoming's first commercial wind farm was the Foote Creek Rim wind project located near Arlington completed on April 4, 1999.
-This 85 MW (megawatts) wind project had 69 wind turbines, and it is located in one of the windiest locations in the state.
+Wyoming's first commercial wind farm was the Foote Creek Rim wind project located near Arlington, completed on April 4, 1999.
+This 85 MW wind project had 69 wind turbines, and it is located in one of the windiest locations in the state.
 Due to average winds of 25 mph in the area, the wind project has a capacity factor of 43% of peak output annually, which is higher than most wind farms.
-As of 2016, the Foote Creek wind project has 183 turbines with a generating capacity of 134.7 MW.
+As of 2016, the Foote Creek wind project had 183 turbines with a generating capacity of 134.7 MW.

 In 2003, the Wyoming Wind Energy Center began operations.
-It has 80 turbines with a 144 MW capacity and is located near Evanston in Uinta County.
+It has 80 turbines with a 144 MW capacity, and is located near Evanston in Uinta County.

 In 2008, the Glenrock Wind Project outside of Glenrock began operations on top of a reclaimed surface coal mine.
 PacifiCorp, the owner, "believe[s] this is the first wind facility in the West to recycle land that once provided fossil fuels into one that captures renewable energy."
 The wind project has 66 turbines that generate up to 99 MW, later up to 158 MW.

 Seven Mile Hill and Seven Mile Hill II began operations between Hanna and Medicine Bow.
-It has 79 turbines with a generating capacity of 118.5 MW.
+They have 79 turbines with a generating capacity of 118.5 MW.
 In 2008, Mountain Wind Power, LLC and Mountain Wind Power II, LLC began operations.
 They have 67 turbines with a 140 MW capacity.

-As of 2016, Wyoming had 1,489 megawatts (MW) of wind powered electricity generating capacity, responsible for 9.42% of in-state electricity production.
+As of 2016, Wyoming had 1,489 MW of wind powered electricity generating capacity, responsible for 9.42% of in-state electricity production.
 Wyoming produced of 3,800 GWh in 2015, about 9% of the total.